Place Your First Order

 - Start Small - Place smaller orders while learning

-- Monitor Status - Check if your order filled or is still open
+- Monitor Fill Status - Use Get My Portfolio to check if your order filled or is still open

 Next Steps